Volunteering for LACCCB 2018

 To volunteer at LACCCB 2018, you must become an official member of the Latin America & Caribbean (LACA) section of the Society for Conservation Biology.

-Then, you must register for LACCCB and select the option to volunteer at the Congress (Check back for updates on registration dates).
+Then, you must register for LACCCB and select the option to volunteer at the Congress.
 Volunteers will be selected from those who check this box during registration.
 (Yes, you must register for LACCCB prior to being chosen as a volunteer.
 There are no exceptions to this rule.)
 Delegates from developing countries and students are given priority when choosing volunteers.

 Volunteers who work at least 5 hours during the Congress will receive a 50% registration fee rebate after LACCCB 2018 is over.
 We need a lot of volunteers but these opportunities are limited, and we generally receive more requests to volunteer than the number of volunteer spots available.
 So please register early if you are interested!
 After you have indicated your interest, the LACCCB 2018 Volunteer Coordinator will be in touch to get more information on any special skills you may possess or in what capacity you may be best suited to assist.
 If you have any questions or require any further information, please contact the LACCCB 2018 Volunteer Coordinator Fadilah Ali at: Fadilah.Ali@sta.uwi.edu